-Here showjumper Sarah Lewis (pictured), who competes up to two-star level and also previously competed to two-star level eventing (now known as three-star), shares her advice on how to help prevent your horse or pony from rushing at its fences
+Showjumper Sarah Lewis (pictured), who competes up to two-star level and also previously competed to three-star level eventing, shares her advice on how to help prevent your horse or pony from rushing at its fences and provides jumping exercises for horses that rush

 Strangely, the more you take your leg off the horse and try to pull him to make him go slower, the more likely he is to rush.
 Horses often start to rush because they are worried that the rider isn’t giving them enough impulsion and try to communicate to the rider that they would like a rather more positive approach to the fence in order to clear the back bar.
 Often these are very intelligent horses, so you have to come up with ways to make them think more on the approach to the fence.